Izanami: In the Nihonshoki

 While similar in many aspects, the version of the tale of Izanagi and Izanami in the Nihonshoki differs from the Kojiki version in that Izanagi does not descend into the Underworld (Yomi), instead residing permanently on the island of Awaji in a temple.
 Additionally, in the Nihonshoki, the three deities Amaterasu, Tsukiyomi, and Susanoo were said to have been created by both Izanagi and Izanami, instead of Izanagi alone.

 In Tenrikyo

 In Tenrikyo, Izanami-no-Mikoto is one of the Ten Aspects of God's Providence (十全の守護, jūzen no shugo).

-In popular culture

-Izanami appears as a playable god in the video game Smite.
-She also, alongside Amaterasu and Susanoo, appears in the video game DKO (Divine Knockout).
-Izanami is a recurring important character in the Megami Tensei video game series; such as being the true primary antagonist in Persona 4.